xuanpingren/chew-apache2/README.md

 # chew-apache2
-`chew-apache2` is a python script that analyses the Apache2 log file.
+`chew-apache2` is a python script that analyzes the Apache2 access log file.

 Function
 ---------

-Making more sense out of the Apache2 log file.
+Make more sense out of the Apache2 access log file.
+Print unique visting IPs.
+Sort these IPs according to their visiting frequency.
+Get the geological location of these IPs.
+Print pages visited, sorted in decreasing order of visit times.

 How to Use
 ----------